-The tradition took hold and membership in the Nevada Republican Club grew, with membership dues initially set at $10 a year.
+The tradition took hold and membership in the Nevada Republican Men’s Club grew, with membership dues initially set at $10 a year.
 They remained at the same low price for about 20 years, when they were increased to $20 per year in 1991.
 Due to rising costs Membership dues were raised again around 2005 to $25 and have been $25 a year since.

 In 2003 the club held luncheon meetings at the Ellis Island Casino on Koval Lane in Las Vegas.
-At one point in the year the board was notified they would have to find a new location since the banquet facilities where they met were to be remodeled to make room for a new sports book.
+In 2008, the board was notified they would have to find a new location since the banquet facilities where they met were to be remodeled to make room for a new sports book.
 After trying a few luncheons at the Hofbrauhaus and Landry’s Steakhouse, we discovered Cili Restaurant.
 The monthly luncheons have been held there ever since.

 Luncheon meetings have been held at Cili Fine Dining for some years now, with time set aside before each meeting for business networking.

-In 2014, the Club added a First Friday Happy Hour events began in about 2014, initially with political commentator Chuck Muth, and found a home at The Bootlegger Bistro in their Copa Room.
+In 2014, the Club added a First Friday Happy Hour event, initially joined with political commentator Chuck Muth, and found a home at Cops Room at The Bootlegger Bistro.
 These informal get-togethers provided a more relaxed atmosphere for club members to meet and a forum for candidates to speak with conservative voters.
-The First Friday Happy Hour has been discontinued because of rising costs.
-However, the Club creates various opportunities for its members to get together informally.
+Due to rising costs, The First Friday Happy Hour has been discontinued.
+However, the Club still creates various opportunities for its members to get together informally.

 Jane Hamm, pictured right, was involved with the founding of the club in 1981.
 She was a politician in Nevada and still attends our luncheons from time to time.
 She is pictured here at our January 2016 luncheon with Ed Williams.